Call a College Savings Specialist

 Your investment earnings depend on the market's overall performance and the specific investment portfolio that you choose.
 Each account fluctuates based upon market conditions.

 Yes.
 Each time you contribute to an account, you may select a different portfolio.
 You are allowed two reallocations between investment options in your 529 plan per calendar year.
 If you have already made two reallocations on your account this year, you cannot make another change until next year.

 No. The investment options for 529 accounts are only for portfolios composed of mutual

 If you’re currently saving with an UGMA or UTMA account, you may redeem that money to fund your 529 plan.
 While any gains may be taxed upon redemption of the UGMA or UTMA, your 529 assets can be used to pay eligible college expenses free from federal taxes.
 Consult with your tax professional for details.

-A 0.13% annualized program management fee is charged to each portfolio, except the Total Equity Market Index Portfolio.
-A 0.11% annualized program management fee is charged to the Total Equity Market Index Portfolio.
+A 0.05% annualized trust fee is charged to each portfolio.
 Each portfolio bears its share of the expenses of the underlying mutual funds in which it invests.
-The program management fee and underlying mutual fund expenses are reflected in each portfolio's unit price.
+The trust fee and underlying mutual fund expenses are reflected in each portfolio's unit price.
 As with most investments, the portfolio also reflects some of the costs of the funds it invests in.